QUOTES-Soccer-Reaction to major European clubs announcing a breakaway Super League | Sports-Games

 "Along with fan groups at Liverpool, Manchester United, Manchester City, Arsenal and Chelsea, we wholeheartedly oppose the move to create a closed shop for Europe’s elite."
 THE ARSENAL SUPPORTERS' TRUST

 "The death of Arsenal as a sporting institution."
-SOUTHAMPTON MANAGER RALPH HASENHUETTL
+LIVERPOOL SUPPORTERS GROUP SPION KOP 1906

-For me it's absolutely unacceptable what is going on behind the scenes.
-Nobody wants it - not even the fans of the clubs who want to go there want it."
+"We, along with other groups involved in flags, will be removing our flags from The Kop.
+We feel we can no longer give our support to a club which puts financial greed above integrity of the game."
 FORMER MANCHESTER UNITED CAPTAIN GARY NEVILLE

 "I'm disgusted with Manchester United and Liverpool the most.
 They're breaking away to a competition they can't be relegated from?
 It's an absolute disgrace.
 "The owners of Man United, Liverpool, Chelsea and Man City have nothing to do with football in this country."